bebill88/GMU-ABM-RDTE/README.md

 ---

+### 2025-11-30

+- Tightened agent/model typing so policy gates, metrics, and log_event are recognized; added a safe scheduler tick accessor in agents.
+- Cleaned `evaluate_and_adopt` by removing unreachable legacy logic and clarified the policy gate delegation; instantiated the local RNG to match comments.
+- Pruned README ingestion boilerplate and refreshed the Table of Contents to reflect the current sections.

 ### 2025-11-20

 - Made gate progression more resilient: stage-age boosts for funding/contracting/test gates and a 0.4 penalty floor so runs keep moving; adoption rejections now retry from the final stage.